Table of Contents

 In India, its seeds are sown in October-November in plains, and during March-April in hills.

 Varieties- There are two varieties of the plant, a cultivated sweet variety, and the wild bitter variety.

 Roots are fleshy, tapering, stem 1-3 long angled, and grooved, branches rigid spreading, leaf nerves, beneath, hispid leaves ablong lanceolate, upper cordate amplexical.
 Head 1-1/2” diameter, peduncles thickened in the middle, involucre bracts herbaceous, ligules bright blue, rarely white or pink.

-The dried fruit, and seed is yellowish brown in colour, and 1-3 mm in length, and 1-2 mm in breath, and 1mm in thickness triangle shaped, and has characteristic odour.
+The dried fruit, and seed is yellowish brown in color, and 1-3 mm in length, and 1-2 mm in breath, and 1mm in thickness triangle shaped, and has characteristic odour.